summon/summon-api-toolkit/python3/README.md

 ### Prerequisites

 You must have Python 3 and pip installed.
-For [Windows](https://www.python.org/downloads/windows/), it is recommended to install the latest version or Python 3.4+ as pip is already included.
+For Windows, it is recommended to install the [latest version of Python](https://www.python.org/downloads/windows/) or at least Python 3.4+ as pip is already included.
 If you must use an earlier version of Python 3 see [this guide](https://packaging.python.org/tutorials/installing-packages/#requirements-for-installing-packages) for installing pip.

 It is also recommended but not required to [create a virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments) to avoid causing problems with any other python packages you may have installed.